therootcompany/greenlock.js/README.md

 registration will take very little time.

 This will not be called while another registration is already in progress.

-**SECURITY WARNING**: If you use this option with a custom `h.validate()`, make sure that `args.domains` refers to domains you expect, otherwise an attacker will spoof SNI and cause your server to rate-limit letsencrypt.org and get blocked.
-Note that `le.validate()` will check A records before attempting to register to help prevent such possible attacks.

-`h.validate(domains, cb)`

-When specified this will override `le.validate()`.
-You will need to do this if the ip address of this server is not one specified in the A records for your domain.

 ### `le.middleware()`